PeterChangHY/sensor_calibration_benchmark/README.md

 3. Upload the new .csv and share with Sensor calibration team.

 ## Output/groud truth format:
- using Comma Separate Values format(.csv) without any header.
+ using Comma Tab Values format(.tsv) without any header.

  It should comes with three columns {**Time**, **Key**, **value**}